Link to Family Satisfaction Survey:

 Our project resides at Center for Disability Resources which is a University Center for Excellence (UCEDD), within The University of South Carolina - School of Medicine, Department of Pediatrics.
 The CDR is a member of the Association of University Centers on Disabilities (AUCD), a non-profit organization that promotes and supports the national network of university centers on disabilities, which includes University Centers for Excellence in Developmental Disabilities Education, Research, and Service (UCEDD).
-For more information please visit the AUCD Website or the Administration on Developmental Disabilities (ADD) Website.
+For more information please visit the AUCD Website or the Administration on Intellectual and Developmental Disabilities (AIDD) Website.

 TECS provides information and resources that promote congruence of federal law, state policy, evidence-based practices, and service delivery.
 This focus is supported through the following kinds of activities:

 - Researching and reviewing professional literature related to early intervention